 In 1997, she earned her Masters in History at Temple University, and soon began teaching college courses for Drexel University and Peirce College for adults returning to school.
-In 2005, she began teaching online, and to date has independently created ten different online college courses, ranging from survey American History courses, to the History of American Business, Colonial History, Revolutionary History, and Western Humanities surveys.
+In 2005, she began teaching online, and to date has independently created more than a dozen different online college courses, ranging from survey American History courses, to the History of American Business, Colonial History, Revolutionary History, and Western Humanities surveys.
 She has been awarded “Outstanding Adjunct Faculty” by one of the universities she currently teaches for.
 In addition to teaching this AP course, Lisa also teaches honors/academic-level courses online for high school students and is preparing history homeschool curricula for publication in the near future.

 Important to note for this AP course - Lisa is also an official grader of AP US History exams (and a trainer of other graders).
 She believes she is the only homeschooling teacher at the grading convention (where over 1000 history teachers from across the country gather to grade essays).
 During the convention, graders receive extensive training in the process and participate in College Board and ETS seminars.
 Despite all her experiences at the high school and college level, and despite her appreciation for the more profound academic and cultural expressions, she nevertheless is a shameless fan of The Simpsons, Napoleon Dynamite, and MST3K.
 She has also joined the rest of the world with her love of the 'beautiful game' and has been recorded by her own children frenetically celebrating the goals scored by her favorite English Premier League soccer team.
 Despite her devotion to her beloved Tottenham Spurs, Lisa has successfully instructed students who are fans of one of their rivals.